microweber/microweber/src/MicroweberPackages/ContentData/README.md

-# Microweber Package to set custom content data to content
+# Microweber Package to set custom data to any model

 ## Operation

-You can set and get custom data which is related to the Content model
+You can set and get custom data which is related to any model

 ### Setting Content Data